jia-hern/dice-a-game/README.md

 Game is hosted here: https://jia-hern.github.io/dice-a-game/

 ## Project 1 Objectives
-Create basic Game with HTML, JS and CSS
+Create a basic Game with HTML, JS and CSS

 ## Game flow:
 1. When both players are ready to start, someone clicks New game